 The County is served by interstate highways and county roads, several public transportation services, including the Santa Fe Trails Transit System, which is run by the City of Santa Fe, and the Santa Fe Municipal Airport, which is also run by the City of Santa Fe.
-The State's New Mexico Rail Runner Express is currently under construction and is expected to begin service between Santa Fe and Albuquerque by the end of 2008.
+The State's New Mexico Rail Runner Express provides commuter train service between Santa Fe and Albuquerque.